pewi21/gw2browser/README.md

 extract it to the same directory that Gw2Browser directory is in.
 Or download the source code and build it your self.

-* Download wxWidgets source code from [here](http://wxwidgets.org/), extract it to the same directory that Gw2Browser directory is in.
+* Download wxWidgets source code from [here](https://github.com/wxWidgets/wxWidgets/releases), choose wxWidgets-3.0.3.1.zip or wxWidgets-3.0.3.1.7z and extract it to the same directory that Gw2Browser directory is in.
 Or download and use the binaries.

 **Note:** The library and source code directory must be in directory like this.